Vaultmicro/uvc_frame_detector/README.md

 ## Usage

 ### In Window
 (only cmd works, not ps1, open in dev mode if possible)
 in ps1, put "cmd /c" at the start of command
+To run this code in window, must install wireshark in computer with USBPcap
+If USBPcap is not installed with Wireshark, reinstall wireshark and check USBPcap install
+After install, reboot
+C:\Program Files\Wireshark
+Find Wireshark.exe > go to Help(H) > Wireshark info(A) > Folder
+Check if Extcap Path is set extcap/wireshark
+If so go to C:\Program Files\Wireshark\extcap and move USBPcapCMD.exe to wireshark directory

 ### Build
 0. mkdir log